 In the darkness, they divide into 3 groups, each boarding a ship and all together heaving 342 chests of tea worth $1 million in today's dollars into Boston Harbor - an event that quickly became known around the Colonies and today in American Revolutionary history as the Boston Tea Party.

-And on this evening, the American Revolution against British rule began.
+And on this evening, the Colonists' revolution against British rule began.

 Want to visit this famous Boston site?
 Don't miss the free observation deck on the 14th floor of the Intercontinental Hotel's parking garage.

 1774 - Retribution: What Happens after the Boston Tea Party?